f4exb/sdrangel/Readme.md

 The software is installed in `/opt/sdrangel` you can start it from the command line with:
   - `/opt/sdrangel/bin/sdrangel`

-<h2>Windows distributions</h2>
+<h2>Windows distribution</h2>

-This is the archive of the complete binary distribution that expands to the `sdrangel64` directory for the 64 bit version and `sdrangel` for the 32 bit version.
+This is the archive of the complete binary distribution that expands to the `sdrangel` directory.
 You can install it anywhere you like and click on `sdrangel.exe` to start.

-<b>&#9888; Windows distributions are provided as by products thanks to the Qt toolchain.
-The platform of choice to run SDRangel is definitely Linux and very little support can be given for the Windows distributions.</b>
+<b>&#9888; Windows distribution is provided as a by product thanks to the Qt toolchain.
+The platform of choice to run SDRangel is definitely Linux and very little support can be given for the Windows distribution.</b>

 <h1>Software build</h1>